Teeth Bonding Wayne, PA

 How many times can a dentist bond a tooth?

-You can bond a tooth multiple times—there’s no strict limit.
-However, repeated bonding may eventually compromise the tooth.
 Each application requires some surface preparation, which could thin the enamel over time.
 We assess the tooth’s condition before each bonding.
 If you need multiple rebondings, we might suggest alternative treatments.

-Schedule Your Appointment for Teeth Bonding in Wayne PA
+Schedule Your Appointment for Teeth Bonding in Wayne, PA

 Do you want a brighter and more even smile?
 Schedule a dental appointment with our team online.
 You can also call Wayne Family Dentistry at 610-347-5133.
-Feel free to ask us questions at your next dental visit and we will help you get the answers you need.
+Feel free to ask us questions at your next dental visit, and we will help you get the answers you need.